 Virtus Equity Trend Series

-Class A operating expenses are 1.73%.
-Excluding the indirect expenses incurred by the underlying funds in which the Fund invests, fund class operating expenses are 1.70
+The gross expense ratio minus the indirect expenses incurred by the underlying funds in which the Fund invests is 1.70%.

 Average annual total returns reflect the change in share price and the reinvestment of all dividends and capital gains.
 Net Asset Value (NAV) returns do not reflect the deduction of any sales charges.